hanwoo04/2nd-year-group-project-IBM-SkillsBuild-Gamification-Web-Application-/README.md

 4. **Set up MySQL connection**

 To setup a MySQL connection, you will need a MySQL server installed and running on your machine, and some way to create a schema and user.
-For this manual, we will be using the MySQL Windows Installer (8.0.36) for the MySQL server and MySQL Workbench, available at [SQL Installer](https://dev.mysql.com/downloads/installer/).
+For this guide, we will be using the MySQL Windows Installer (8.0.36) for the MySQL server and MySQL Workbench, available at [SQL Installer](https://dev.mysql.com/downloads/installer/).

 After installing your MySQL server and MySQL Workbench: